Leilehua Lanzilotti: Teaching

-Lanzilotti's compositions are characterized by the frequent use of field recordings and extended techniques.
-She creates soundscapes that invite the audience to engage with sound and listen carefully to the subtleties of resonance.
-“Lanzilotti’s score brings us together across the world in remembrance, through the commitment of shared sonic gestures.”
-(Cities & Health) The 2022 Pulitzer Prize in Music committee noted that her work "distinctly combines experimental string textures and episodes of melting lyricism."
+Composition

 Lanzilotti has been commissioned by The Noguchi Museum several times to write musical works.
 [Switch~ Ensemble] received a MAP Fund grant for the development and performance of her new work hānau ka ua.
-Lanzilotti has also been commissioned by groups such as Roomful of Teeth, Merian Ensemble, and Argus Quartet.
+Lanzilotti has also been commissioned by groups such as the New York Philharmonic, Roomful of Teeth, and Sō Percussion.
 She was a 2021 McKnight Visiting Composer.

 Her album in manus tuas (New Focus Recordings, 2019), was featured in Bandcamp's The Best Contemporary Classical Albums of 2019 and The Boston Globe Top 10 Classical Albums of 2019.
 Other albums including Lanzilotti's music are her debut EP Wanderweg and experimental LP The Akari Sessions.

 In 2022 Lanzilotti's work with eyes the color of time, commissioned by The String Orchestra of Brooklyn and premiered at Tenri Cultural Institute in New York City, was selected as a Pulitzer Prize Finalist in Music.

+Collaborations with dancers include Sinking, a commission for Periapsis Music and Dance with choreographer Wendell Gray II; a new version of with eyes the color of time with additional rattle and bell elements for Dana Tai Soon Burgess Dance Company's work Landscapes, and projects with collaborator brooke smiley.